ballerina-platform/ballerina-distribution/examples/websocket-client-self-signed-jwt-auth/websocket_client_self_signed_jwt_auth.md

-# WebSocket client - self signed JWT Auth
+# WebSocket client - Self signed JWT Auth

 A client, which is secured with self-signed JWT can be used to connect to a secured service.